zpaolo11x/Arcadeflow/README.md

 Arcadeflow is heavily configurable, please take some time to go through the option and you'll see you can tailor it to most of your needs.

-## What's new in v 16.3 #
+## What's new in v 16.4 #

+- Added option to show only power menu
+- Added report message for romlist refresh
-- Fixed crash when disabling gradient
+- Fixed volume menu jumping
-- Updated translation file
-- Completed Italian translation
-- Moved warning messages to About Arcadeflow

 ## Emulator system identifier #